lorenzo203/SpectralClusteringGraph/README.md

 ```

 ## What the pipeline does
-- Builds symmetric adjacency As and Laplacian Ls (Matrix Market .mtx)
+- Builds symmetric adjacency As and Laplacian Ls (stores them in Matrix Market format .mtx)
 - Runs LIS eigensolvers via mpirun:
   - Power Iteration (with/without shift)
   - Subspace Iteration for the smallest eigenpairs